Initialize AgentOps with tags

 api_key="YOUR_API_KEY",

-tags=["production", "customer-service", "gpt-4"]
+default_tags=["production", "customer-service", "gpt-4"]

 )

-Alternatively, when using manual session creation:
+Alternatively, when using manual trace creation:

 # Initialize without auto-starting a session